-There are five exercises on the PDF; one measure, two measure and three measure phrases, all in 6/8.
+There are five exercises plus a new bonus 6th exercise on the PDF; most are one measure, all in 6/8.
 But feel free to mix up the ideas.
 It’s important to move ideas around in the bar and connect different phrases to each other in order to get comfortable with this vocabulary.
 So, get loose with it after you can actually play it.

-Here is the PDF: 5 Amazing Paradiddle Combos
+Here is the revised PDF: 5 Amazing Paradiddle Based Ideas in 6/8